Emergency Room in Northwest Georgia

-Redmond’s Emergency Department provides high level emergent healthcare for all types of injuries and illness, including heart attack, stroke, flu and viral illness and are a State of Georgia Accredited Level III Trauma Facility.
+Redmond’s ER is an Accredited Level III Trauma Facility that provides high level healthcare for all types of injuries and illness, including heart attack, stroke, flu and viral illness.

 This means that the state assessed features of the trauma program, including commitment, readiness, resources, policies, patient care, and performance improvement processes.
 An Inpatient Rehabilitation Center enables trauma patients to receive complete care from the moment of arrival to the facility through rehabilitation.
 The trauma program is staffed with a multidisciplinary team that includes a trauma medical director, board certified surgeons, trauma program director, and specially trained nurses.
 Redmond also has a helipad for air ambulances.